OnePageCRM/OnePageCRM.github.io/_posts/2020-03-14-using-momentjs-to-manage-dates-and-times-easily.md

 moment("hello", "MM/DD/YYYY").isValid() # -> false
 ```
 <br/>
-When you want to change the date, methods `add` and `subtract` are helpful.
+When you want to change a date, the methods `add` and `subtract` are helpful
-But remember that it changes the original date, for example:
+(but remember that it changes the original date).
+For example:

 ```coffeescript
 today = moment()